- RESPONSIBILITY of TOURNAMENT DIRECTOR 1

 - Contacting oponent:If a player does not contact or reply to his oponent till 2 days befor deadline and the match is not played till deadline - he will loos automatic without any discussion.

 - Players should always confirm an agreed schedule by exchange of e-mails.
 A form exists on the website to publicise scheduled matches and this should be completed to enable other interested players to watch.
 Final confirmation and public scheduling should be made at least 24 hours before the agreed time.
 If match is scheduled less than 24 hours before the final agreed time, the agreed time is only valid if both parties clearly agree on it.
 All efforts to agree a Schedule should be documented by e-mail or screen shot.

 - Missed appointments If an arranged appointment cannot be kept, the opponent should be informed immediately and the match can be scheduled again.
 If the participant doesn’t show up for the match without prior notice he will lose the match!
-Otherwise, if a participant does not show up to play his match within 15 minutes after the scheduled time, the match starts with one point for the present participant.
-For each additional 5 minutes delay the present participant wins an additional point, so 1-0 after 15 minutes, 2-0 after 20 minutes, and so on.
-If the present participant reaches more than the half of the required points, he wins the match, for example 7 points in a 13-point-match: The present participant should wait 45 min - then he has won the match.
+In dteail: The waiting player leads 1-0 after 15 minutes, 3-0 after 20 minutes, 5-0 after 25 minutes, match is won after 30 minutes.
 If the delayed participant appears, the points have to be entered at the beginning of the match by using the resign-function.
 Please note, that the delayed participant has to bear responsability for his delay regardless of the reason for his delay.
 He cannot claim to waive points or to reschedule the match, especially not by asking for fairness or respectful behaviour.
 If a new player fails to show up one time during his first 5 matches the match has to be rescheduled and the player gets a warning.